beckn/financial-services/README.md

-# Beckn Protocol Specifications for Financial Services
+# Beckn Protocol Adaptation for Financial Services
-Recommendations for beckn protocol-enabled financial-services applications

-### ( This page is currently under development )
+This repository contains recommendations for adaptation of beckn protocol for use cases in the financial services sector.

 ## Latest Version